jacksleight/laravel-omni/README.md

 ### Name, Path and Class

-An Omni component's name, path and class map directly to one another and must all match.
+An Omni component's name, path and class must all match.
 The class namespace must include `Omni`.
 The part before `Omni` is the component prefix, and the part after is the component name, for example:

 ```
 Name:  counter